 7. Think of a Concept: When choosing a domain name for your fitness blog, one of the best things you can do to help you brainstorm ideas is to think of a concept around your blog.
 What could it be branded as?
 How could it be bigger in the future?
 By thinking of where your blog could go, it’ll help you come up with great ideas for what you might call it.

-8. If You’re Still Stuck Use Tools: There are a lot of free online tools you can use like Lean Domain Search, Instant Domain Search, and Name Mesh.
+8. If You’re Still Stuck Use Tools: There are a lot of free online tools you can use like Lean Domain Search and Instant Domain Search.
 These will help you come up with many different ideas for naming your fitness blog.

 9. Don’t Purchase a Domain Name: Some people fall in love with expensive domain names and they are willing to spend hundreds and even thousands of dollars for the name.
 You must avoid this at all costs.
 Instead of wasting money on a domain name, why not use that money to create content that will grow your new fitness blog instead?